fabremx/moviview/README.md

 ## Objectives

-The purpose goals of the project was to learn the basic of React, Redux, Enzyme and create my first PWA at the same time.
+The main goals of the project was to learn the basic of React, Redux, Enzyme and create my first PWA at the same time.

 ## Preview